martgra/dope/README.md

 Note: Many commands accept an optional `--branch <branch-name>` parameter (defaulting to your configured default branch).

 ```
-# Scan documentation on current branch
-dope scan docs
-# Or on a specific branch
-dope scan docs --branch <branch-name>

-# Scan code changes on current branch
-dope scan code
-# Or on a specific branch
-dope scan code --branch <branch-name>

 # Describe documentation on a branch
 dope describe docs --branch <branch-name>